postspectacular/devart-codefactory/README.md

 ## License

-This project is licensed under the [Apache Software License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+The source code of this project is licensed under the [Apache Software License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

+All non-code assets are published under the [Creative Commons Attribution-NonCommercial license](http://creativecommons.org/licenses/by-nc/4.0).

 (c) 2014 Karsten Schmidt